liu-jie-cumt/CDAPM/README.md

 - **read_features.py** *# Get the features and samples that model need without running geo_data_decoder.py*
 - **train.py** *# Training procedure of CDAPM.
 This is the entrace of CDAPM model.*
 ## Usage
-train and evaluate model :
+we provide the processed features --/features, so we don't need the original dataset you can train and evaluate model :
 > ```python
 > python train.py
 > ```